 2. Who is this suitable for?

 The weak motor and limited navigation technology make this suitable for homes with a small cleaning area or perhaps one large room.
 It is also recommended to use this on hard floors mostly, although it has the same motor as the Roomba 690 and can have a go at some carpets.

 The super cheap budget option from Roomba.
 The 614 is by no means flashy, yet very appealing compared to the very high typical costs of Roombas.

 Roomba 650 – The Old Legend

 The Roomba 650 robotic vacuum cleaner is the best-known model of robot vacuum there is and quite possibly the best selling.
 Having first been announced in 2012, this model is slightly outdated with new models outshining it with their cleaning and technological ability.
 The reliable and sturdy Roomba 650 robotic vacuum cleaner is still a great choice for a tidy price compared to its older siblings and a great choice if you want something to get the job done.
-When you compare Roomba models 650 and 690, the only difference is the smart technology found in the newer version.
+A comparison of the 650 and 690, shows the only difference is the smart technology found in the newer version.
 One distinct disadvantage of the Roomba 650 robotic vacuum cleaner is the lack of Wi-Fi connection and therefore lack of access to the Home App, making this model less efficient than the 690.
 When you compare the Roomba 650 with the latest release by iRobot there is quite a difference.
 Now it would be much wiser to go for one of the newer models.
-But please, stand with us in recognizing the other model’s heritage found with this absolute classic, the Roomba 650.
+But please, stand with us in recognizing the other models in this article heritage found with this absolute classic, the Roomba 650.

 Roomba 880 – An Outdated Power House